FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-06.md

 measuring at the middle), perhaps with minor technical clarifications.
-The algorithm chooses an intended load (as opposed to offered load), the interval between bounds does not need to be split exactly in two equal halves, and the final reported structure specifies both bounds (optionally also the conditional throughput at the lower bound, defined later).
+The algorithm chooses an intended load (as opposed to offered load), the interval between bounds does not need to be split exactly in two equal halves, and the final reported structure specifies both bounds.

 The biggest difference is that in order to classify a load as an upper or lower bound, MLRsearch may need more than one trial